Finding chemical references

 • Etc…

-Use generic references for organic (carbon containing) or inorganic chemicals such as “market for chemical, organic | chemical, organic | Global” or “market for chemicals, inorganic | chemical, inorganic | Global” reference from ecoinvent.
+Use generic datasets for organic (carbon containing) or inorganic chemicals such as “market for chemical, organic | chemical, organic | Global” or “market for chemicals, inorganic | chemical, inorganic | Global” dataset from ecoinvent.

 Alternate option: Stoichiometric modelling